Tyson Foerster Game Preview: Flyers vs. Islanders

 Foerster Season Stats Insights

-- In 17 games this season, Foerster has a plus-minus of +5, while averaging 14:51 on the ice per game.
+- Foerster has averaged 15:17 of ice time this season (with a plus-minus of +5).

-- Foerster has a goal in one of his 17 games playedthis year, but has yet to post a multi-goal effort.
+- In one of 19 games this year, Foerster has scored a goal, but has not finished a game with two or more.

-- In four of 17 games this year, Foerster has registered a point, but he has no games yet with multiple points.
+- Foerster has a point in four games this season through 19 games played, but none of those games resulted in a multi-point effort.

-- Foerster has an assist in three of 17 games this year, but has not recorded two or more in a game so far.
+- Foerster has yet to record a multi-assist game this season despite registering one in three of 19 games played.

-- Foerster's odds on his points over/under carry an implied probability of 45.5% that he hits the over.
+- Foerster's odds on his points prop carry an implied probability of 46.5% that he goes over.

-- There is an implied probability of 30.8% of Foerster going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Foerster going over his assist prop bet, based on the odds, is 32.3%.

 Sign up for Underdog fantasy today.